Jack-2077/Roll-the-Dice/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+You can see the working application [here](https://jack-2077.github.io/Roll-the-Dice/)

 ## Available Scripts